Canada even with India at Davis Cup tie | NorfolkNews.ca

 The Canadian teenager needed three hours 52 minutes to take the match, 7-6, 6-4, 6-7, 4-6, 6-1.

+"It's my first five-set match, for sure the longest I have been on the court," Shapovalov said.

+"It was a lot of tennis and a lot of ups and downs.
+I was able to regroup and start a new fresh page in the fifth and was able to play at a really high level at the end."

-Winning the first set 7-6 (2) in a tiebreaker, Shapovalov then turned on the jets and won the next set 6-4, but fell 7-6 (6) in the third and then 6-4 in the fourth.
+Winning the first set 7-6 (2) in a tiebreaker, Shapovalov then turned on the jets and won the next set 6-4, before falling 7-6 (6) in the third and then 6-4 in the fourth.

 He would bounce back in a big way during the pressure of the fifth set, however, emerging with a huge 6-1 victory.
 Shapovalov had 20 aces in the match, compared to only two for Bhambri.